edhenry/edhenry.github.io/_posts/2019-12-8-NeurIPS-Notes.md

 * How can two people living in the same world come to two different conclusions?
 * 5 Things Everyone in ML Should know about
-	1. Humans comtinuously form beliefs
+	1. Humans continuously form beliefs
 		* We don't set them and we're done
 		* We continuously update our beliefs
 		* Every time we encounter an instance of a bowl, we update our beliefs about bowls